jwilliams108/darksoulsbots/README.md

 # Getting Started

-To begin, create a flairsync.ini file from the sample provided, modifying fields as necessary - setup your source and destination subreddits, as well as user and application credentials.
+To begin, create a flairsync.ini file from the sample provided, modifying fields as necessary - setup your source and destination subreddits, as well as user and application credentials, and specify which flair(s) are considered valid (i.e., which to sync) via a regular expression.

 You may choose between continuous or single mode - the former will keep the script running, executing the sync at an interval specified by loop_time (in seconds).